peow2373/The-Eye-of-the-Beholder/Process/README.md

 - Empty dialogue at the end of a scene- must use Go marker to go to next scene
 - End of pirate scene (Also throws object error)
 - End of castle scene
+- Some Choice options are deleted before being detected (Does not affect gameplay)

 TODO (Hunter)
 - Write Jester dialogue
 - Starting Joke: Well Hello!
 I am the King’s new jester!
 I’m the old jester’s replacement after he made a bad joke… His execution was terrible!
 - Netrixi Joke: What do you learn in witch school?
 Spelling!
 - Folkvar Joke: Which one of Lord Arthur’s knights invented the round table- Sir Cumference.
 - Iv Joke: “Why are monks bad at trigonometry?...
-They don’t sin”
+They don’t sin.”

+TODO (Perry)
+- Finish UI
+- Start making attack Animations

-- Fix backgrounds
+Fix backgrounds
   - Overlapping tree on foreground
-  - Ground of tavern
-  - Change “Beer Mugs” in Tavern
   - Castle
   - Change “Mona Lisa” in Throne Room
   - Left column is just floating in the “Tunnel Entrance” scene
   - Split “Cell” background into two layers so Bo can be locked behind bars (One with cage, one without)
+  -
 - If Possible, animate:
   - torches in Cell scene
   - Lava in volcano scene
   - Water in the Tunnel Entrance scene

-TODO (Perry)
-- Finish UI